invokemedia/ansible-ec2-ami-stack/README.md

-Ansible EC2 LEMP Stack
+Ansible EC2 AMI Stack
 ======================

-> Ansible script to create an entire LEMP stack in AWS
+> Ansible script to create an entire EC2 HTTP stack in AWS using an existing AMI

 This role is meant to be run locally.
 So see the [example playbook](#example-playbook) for how to do that.